 Plastic Plant Pots

-Plastic pots are lightweight and can be any shape and style.
-Ranging from modern to the traditional, they can even mimic stone, concrete, and terracotta.
-They can have patterns, be matte, shiny and any color.
-However, be cautious of cheap pots, because after sitting in the sun the color can fade and brittle plastic can easily crack.
+Purchased plastic pots are lightweight and can be any shape and style.
+Ranging from traditional to modern, they can even mimic stone, concrete, and terracotta.
+They can have patterns, use finishes ranging from matte to high-gloss, and be any color you want.

-Another caution is using... plastic for growing edibles.
-There are some studies that show that some plastics can leach chemicals into the soil, particularly if left in the sun.
-I look for food grade plastics for growing edibles.
-Many planters designed for edibles are made of stable plastic that won't leach such as Earthboxes and Grow Boxes.
+- Use caution if growing edibles in plastic pots.
+Some studies show that some plastics can leach chemicals into the soil, particularly if left in the sun.
+Look for food-grade plastics for growing edibles.
+Many planters designed for edibles are made of stable plastic that won't leach, such as Earthboxes and Grow Boxes.

 05 of 07